Research on professional learning

 • What models of professional learning have the greatest impact on student outcomes?

-A panel of experts provided advice and guidance on the key questions, data sources and the final design of the High Impact Professional Learning (HIPL) model which is now embedded into the department's Professional Learning for Teachers and School Staff Policy.
+A panel of experts provided advice and guidance on the key questions, data sources and the final design of the High Impact Professional Learning (HIPL) model which is now embedded into the department's Professional learning for teachers and school staff procedure.
 An extensive body of literature and research was reviewed to develop a view of what high impact professional learning looks like in schools.
 Five themes emerged consistently throughout the literature as highly influential.
 These were:

 Category: